-The term ‘complex’ means according to the Cambridge Dictionary ‘difficult to understand or find an answer to because of having many different parts.
-But the complex sentence is not too much difficult to understand.
-We just need to understand it carefully.
+According to the Cambridge Dictionary, the term ‘complex’ means difficult to understand or find an answer to because of has many different parts.
+But the complex sentence is not too difficult to understand, and we need to understand it carefully.
 Let us know the definition of the complex sentence.

 Definition of a Complex Sentence

 A complex sentence is a type of sentence that contains one independent or principal clause and one or more subordinate clauses.
 In other words, we can say, a simple sentence consists of one independent clause, whereas a complex sentence consists of one independent clause and one or more dependent clauses.

 Now you may have a question ‘where do we need to use a complex sentence’?
 The simple answer is whenever you need to explain a thing elaborately; then, you can use complex sentences.
 For example: